This a Teams meeting: You need to use Chrome or Edge browser or the Teams application (install it first).

 Kris Boudt is professor of finance and econometrics at Ghent University, Vrije Universiteit Brussel and Vrije Universiteit Amsterdam.
 He is an instructor at DataCamp and cofounder of Sentometrics.

 Physical attendance requires a CovidSafe ticket and masks should be worn indoors.
-If a physical event is no longer possible, the workshop will be fully virtual and a video livestream will be provided below.

 Address: Het Pand, Onderbergen 1, 9000 Ghent